 - Speed.
 On-site disk is fast for backup and recovery operations.

 - Security control.
 An organization has more control over local backup than data that's in the hands of a cloud provider.

-The drawbacks of local backup are:
+The following are some drawbacks of local backup:

 - Scalability difficulties.
 With local backup, the process of adding space is more labor-intensive because the organization needs to acquire the additional storage and install it.
 Physically storing more data backups is more of a burden than just adding storage space in the cloud.

 - Cybersecurity issues.
-If a cyberattack hits the primary data center, an organization should use an off-site backup -- whether it be on tape or in the cloud -- to make sure the restore is clean.
+If a cyber attack hits the primary data center, an organization should use an off-site backup -- whether it be on tape or in the cloud -- to make sure the restore is clean.

 - Disaster recovery issues.
 If there's a disaster at the primary site, a local backup will not be helpful.
-However, if your organization has moved tapes off site, those backups are valuable for disaster recovery.
+However, if your organization has moved tapes off-site, those backups are valuable for disaster recovery.

 Cloud backup vs. local backup: Which should you choose?